SecareLupus/YoutubeClipper/README.md

 - `--output` sets the destination file.
 If omitted, a name is generated from the query.
 - `--format` lets you forward a custom `yt-dlp` format selector (for example: `bestvideo+bestaudio/best`).
 - `--verbose` surfaces the underlying `yt-dlp` and `ffmpeg` logs.
+- `--auto-transcribe` falls back to a speech-to-text workflow when no subtitles are available.
+- `--stt-provider` selects the speech-to-text provider plugin to use alongside `--auto-transcribe`.

 Example: